DataIntellectTech/TorQ/docs/analyticslib.md

-The following documentation describes the use of the forward fills, pivot, racking, and intervals functionality for TorQ.
-The purpose of these functions is to simplify certain common operations so as to give the user the tools necessary to build out and tailor the system for the functionality they require.
-The functions all take dictionaries containing their arguments as parameters, and these are then checked with a central checkargs[] function to ensure the correct arguments, and types of arguments, are supplied.
+# Analytics Library

+A set of analytical functions is provided for the simplification of common operations.
+This set of tools is targeted at new kdb+ developers or business users.
+Data visualization would be an example application of this library, as an effective visualization of data incurs various manipulations of data sets.
+For example, a user wishes to produce a 15 minute bucketed sample of a time series, and forward fill it, then pivot it.
+All of the above can be achieved with the functions defined below.

 All functions contain usage examples, as well as an explanation on the type and form of the arguments they accept.

 ## ffills[]

 This script contains the utility to dynamically forward fill a given table keyed by given columns.
 Input parameters:
 * Dictionary containing:
-	* `table - Table to be forward filled
+	* `table` - Table to be forward filled
-	* `by - list of column names to key the table (optional)
+	* `by` - list of column names to key the table (optional)
-	* `col - list of coummns names to be forward filled (optional)
+	* `keycols` - list of columns names to be forward filled (optional)

 OR

 * Table

 This utility is equivalent to:
-* update fills a, fills b .... by keycols from table
+* `update fills col1, fills col2 ... by col2 from table`

 If you have a large data set or just a table with multiple columns typing this statement out can be quite laborious.
-With this utility you simply specifiy the table or parameter dictionary and pass it to the function.
+With this utility you simply specify the table or parameter dictionary and pass it to the function.
 This utility also has the added functionality of being able to forward fill mixed list columns, i.e. strings.

 To achieve this functionality a function to forward fill mixed list columns was required.
 This function can be seen here: